Mikshakecere/Mikshakecere/README.md

-Static or Dynamic
+Static or Dynamic \n
-Strong or Weak type
+Strong or Weak type \n
 OOP, Procedural or Structured

 <!---